 The planning teams will need admin support.
 Since I don't have any admin staff in the emergency management office, I will have to borrow them from various departments.
-The department heads' need to support this as well as allow selected members of their staff to participate in the planning meetings.
+I will need tThe department heads' need to support for this as well as for allowing selected members of their staff to participate in the planning meetings.

-The emergency management office has a small operating budget under current funding sources.
+Right now I see tThe emergency management office has a small operating budget under current funding sources.
 With your permission, I will work with the regional planning group and the state to obtain available grant monies such as EMPG, HMGP, pre-disaster mitigation, Homeland Security, Department of Justice, grants to firefighters, and any other grant sources as may be available to support our needs.
 In the meantime, I will need funding support from the various department heads to fund these activities until you can increase my budget in the next fiscal year.
 This will pay for admin support, supplies, mailings, reproduction of documents, meeting rooms, some travel, and food/refreshments during the meetings.

-Industry leaders in Tinytown and our mutual aid partners may provide some monetary and other support.
-To reduce the cost of our exercise program while enhancing the training value, I will seek opportunities to integrate our staff and exercise requirements into exercises conducted by other entities.
+Some of our training needs will be covered by the state and by FEMA.
+I will work with the iIndustry leaders in Tinytown and our mutual aid partners to garner support from them may provide some monetary and other support.
+And tTo reduce the cost of our exercise program while enhancing the training value, I will seek opportunities to integrate our staff and exercise requirements into exercises conducted by other entities.
 Doing this will improve our abilities and enhance our interoperability at the least cost.